geosaber/WaterNetAnalyzer/README.md

 ## 3 Calculate along flow path
 This tool can calculate how amounts of water or other loads are accumulated along the flow path.
 Select a column in the attribute table to accumulate (it has to be numeric).
 The tool will create a new column with the result.

+## 4 Calculate Upstream Area
+This tool computes the area of all watersheds upstream of a selected segment in a river network.
+The watershed have to be provided as polygon shapefile.
+The tool returns a html file containing basic statistics of the wanted watersheds.

+## 5 Extract Upstream Gauges
+This tool extracts the river gauges placed in the watersheds upstream of a selected segment in a river network.
+The gauges have to be provided as a point shapefile.
+The tool creates a new shapefile contataining the wanted gauges.